 Discord has been the go-to app for gamers to talk to each other since it’s rise to prominence over the last year.
-With creating and joining servers easier than ever, the app has many dedicated users.
 This is because the app works so well, and even when you go idle on Discord, you can come back and resume your chat seamlessly.

 So for now, Discord is king.
 However, if the Discord app won’t open, it’s mildly infuriating.
 If this is the case for you, below are the solutions for both the desktop app and the mobile app.

 There are a few potential causes for this problem – internet issues, processes blocking the app launching, updates and potentially even corrupted system files are typically at the root of the problem.